AJ84074/FantasyWargaming/notes.md

 ## Ger Root

+Ger Root is tall, althletic, and good looking.
+He is good natured but serious without being overly stern or oppresive.
+He is very selective of his

+He is the leader of the Whistful Jackals.

+* Were-jackal
 * Resistance to Pain
 * Resistance to Infection
+*
 * 3 extra bogeys
 * Born Leader
 * Gifted Adventurer